Naojen/SNOMED-Coding/README.md

-This repository comprises the  SNOMED CT(Systematized Nomenclature of Medicine Clinical Terms) coding of colon pathology reports through Progressive Refinement Workflow (PRW) and Enhanced-Retrieval Augmented Generation (ERAG).
-ERAG is a complement module to PRW that utilised the refined prompts developed in PRW.
-The PRW consists of five phases
+This repository comprises the  SNOMED CT(Systematized Nomenclature of Medicine Clinical Terms) coding of colon pathology reports through PRAISE (A Prompting-RAG Approach for Intelligent SNOMED Encoding Using Large Language Models).
 ![screenshot](Images/PRW_5_phases.png)
-<p align="center"><em>The development of five phases of PRW</em></p>
+<p align="center"><em>The development of five phases of PRAISE</em></p>
-The user prompts are developed through the five phases as shown in Figure.
+The user prompts are developed through the five phases as shown in the Figure.
 Each phase is developed based on addressing the error observed in the previous phase.
-So, in the last phase (<sup>5th</sup>), we have a comprehensive set of prompts that bring out the best of the LLama models in SNOMED coding.
+So, in the last phase (<sup>5th</sup>), we have a comprehensive set of prompts that bring out the best of the LLaMa models in SNOMED coding.

-# Progressive Refinement Workflow (PRW)
+# PRAISE (A Prompting-RAG Approach for Intelligent SNOMED Encoding Using Large Language Models)
 The PRW framework evolved through five distinct phases, with each phase contributing to enhanced performance, ultimately leading to comprehensive results in the final phase.
 Due to the structured and dense user instruction nature of PRW, it requires LLMs with a large token capacity (≥ 4096 tokens) to effectively process complete pathology reports and ensure accurate SNOMED coding.
 To ensure **maximum flexibility and accessibility**, SNOMED coding has been implemented using **two different approaches**, making it adaptable to **any type of system**, whether it has **high-end GPU resources** or requires **optimized deployment on limited hardware**.
 These two approaches are:

 - **Models provided by Meta** – Utilizes the full-scale, uncompressed LLaMa models directly from Meta for **maximum accuracy and computational power**.